coreyryanhanson/dockerfiles/gpxtimeshift/README.md

 Either build yourself or download from the automated builds on DockerHub.

-Copy and past this code, but be sure to replace `<gpxdirectorypath>:` with the path where your GPX file is located.
+Copy and paste this code, but be sure to replace `<gpxdirectorypath>` with the path where your GPX file is located.

 `docker run -ti --rm \`<br>
 `-v <gpxdirectorypath>:/home/strava/gpxdir\`<br>